Bespoke dinner services were once the exclusive preserve of royalty, but not anymore.

 Why buy off the shelf when you could use the artwork from your wedding invitation or family crest to create something unique?
 From discrete monograms to dancing monkeys, nothing is too difficult.

 We will help you to create a dinner service that your grandchildren's children will cherish in centuries to come.

 Golden eagles or grey monograms?
 Whiskers on kittens or raindrops on roses?
 Your wish is our command.

 The brilliant British invention that is bright white, super thin, elegant and, remarkably, the most chip-resistant type of pottery.

 Display your British wares with pride knowing that everything has come from within a 10-mile radius in Stoke-on-Trent.

-While it may not be vegan, bone china is very sustainable.
 Famed for its elegance and translucency, it is often assumed that bone china must be fragile.
-It is one of the hardiest ceramic materials available, however, and is a great deal more chip-resistant than eathenware or other types of pottery.
+It is, however, one of the hardiest ceramic materials available and is a great deal more chip-resistant than eathenware or other types of pottery.

 Our bone china will survive decades of family feasts.
 It is dishwasher-friendly (unless you go for gold), and happy to be used day in, day out.